 Gaining transparency into usage and costs finally empowers executives to answers the question — Can I hold my IT provider and/or team accountable?
-Yes! because I now understand what tools my employees are using and how their productivity and success are directly tied to our IT costs.
+Yes! because I now understand what tools my employees are using and how their productivity and success are changing our IT costs.

-The impact of the pandemic has been mixed for many businesses.
+The impact of the pandemic is different for many businesses.
 However, surviving and thriving in the years ahead is dependent on gaining transparency.
 Transparency not only into spending, but also into a workforce’s activity and overall productivity.
 As the rest of this year unfolds any efforts made toward gaining greater transparency will be time well spent.